amandabee/workshops/2019/j298/index.md

 ### Shapes, points, and lines

 #### Points
 "Geocoding" refers to the process of identifying an individual latitude/longitude pair for an address or other location description.
-To actually plot a location on a map, you need the location's latitude and longitude. `219 West 40th Street` means nothing without coordinates.
+To actually plot a location on a map, you need the location's latitude and longitude. `906 Washington` means nothing without coordinates.

 Geocoding is often challenging because there aren't great free resources for doing batch jobs or processing many addresses at once.
 The [Geocoding Tip Sheet](https://github.com/amandabee/workshops/wiki/Tip-Sheet:-Geocoding) is a round up of good options, but often public data sources already include coordinates.